trushmi/Fetch-Rewards-Receipt-Processor/README.md

 My name is Iryna.
 I am a software engineer with a background in the media industry, leadership, and communications.
 I recently graduated from the Software Engineering Program at Hackbright Academy, where I honed my skills in full-stack development and fundamental computer science concepts.

 My technical expertise lies in object-oriented programming languages, particularly in Python.
-Additionally, I am well-versed in JavaScript, HTML, CSS, and the React framework, enabling me to create responsive and client-oriented user interfaces.
+Additionally, I work with JavaScript, HTML, CSS, and the React framework to create responsive and client-oriented user interfaces.
 My [LinkedIn](https://www.linkedin.com/in/trushmi/)